PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Kim interrupted, slightly angry: “It's cold.”.
 Tom and The Tailor stopped talking and silently agreed, yet they could have talked more.

 The Tailor had not satisfied his curiosity, there was still too much about the girl that was a mystery.
-He wanted to stare at her boots, but resisted.
+He wanted to stare at her footwear, but resisted.

 Tom was equally enthralled by The Tailor.
 The places he had seen; he seems to have seen the whole world!
 This man was friendly, easy to talk to.
 Unlike Jack, The Tailor would listen to what she said.
 He took an interest in her questions, and was gentle with her misunderstandings.
 She felt invigorated, like she had seen some of the world.